crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 * [unit tests](/pkg/tinyerrors/errors_test.go) - Unit-tests for all error formatter methods

 ### ErrorNoWrap, ErrNoWrap, ErrorNoWrapOrNil, ErrNoWrapOrNil
+These functions use for pseudo-wrapping.
+This function **should not** modify passed error.
+If you make new implementation of error formatter service, please follow this rule.
+Main purpose of these function - prevent error re-wrap or pass error on next level without wrap, but make linter clear code.

+Usage example in

+* [unit tests](/pkg/tinyerrors/errors_test.go) - Unit-tests for all error formatter methods

 ### ErrorOnly, Error
 Typical usage of these functions - wrap existing error to new error with additional details.